BenD2525/Your-Health-Now/TESTING.md

 ### As a user I want to be able to see how my weight changes over time in graph format.
 - The user can access and see their weight stats on a tracker using the weight tracker page.
 This allows the user to track their weight over time, with the weight being shown in the form of a line graph.
 Along the bottom, the dates of each weight entry are registered.

+## Automated Testing
+I wrote tests check the URL resolution for each of my URLs.
+These all pass, ensuring that my URLs are working correctly.
+These tests can be found in the tests.py file.

 ## Manual Testing

 ### Forms